 - less capital vs. more employees

-In this article I've already covered 26 ideas on how to monetize a WordPress blog:
+In the following article, I’ve already covered 26 ideas on how to monetize a WordPress blog.

 Affiliate marketing is one way to monetize your onlineif you have an audience that follows you and it finds you authoritative.